confluentinc/ksql/docs/developer-guide/ksqldb-reference/scalar-functions.md

 REGEXP_EXTRACT('(([AEIOU]).)', col1, 2)
 ```

-Extract the first subtring matched by the regex pattern from the input.
+Extract the first substring matched by the regex pattern from the input.

 A capturing group number can also be specified in order to return that specific group.
 If a number isn't specified,
 the entire substring is returned by default.